Qualitative Behavior of Solutions to a Forced Nonlocal Thin-Film Equation: Time-and space-dependent forces

 In this section, we regularize the degenerate term of the thin-film equation and discretize it in time to establish the existence of solutions to the steady-state problem.
 Subsequently, the existence of solutions to the regularized problem is obtained via energy/entropy estimates and weak convergence techniques.
-Additionally, we employ the embedding theorem and fractional Poincar\'e's inequality to establish a uniform positive lower bound for the solution, which, together with Lemma \ref{2007lem}, provides a lower bound estimate for the dissipation term $\int_{\Omega} f_\epsilon(u_\epsilon) \left| \partial_{x} I(u_\epsilon)\right| ^{2} dx$.
-We also conduct deeper analysis of solutions to select classes of nonlinear first-order differential inequalities, obtaining novel quantitative and qualitative long-time behavior estimates.
+Furthermore, we establish a relationship between the dissipation functional and the energy functional (Lemma \ref{2007lem}).
+Building on this, a refined analysis of the obtained energy inequality enables us to obtain obtain novel bilateral estimates for the convergence rate of the solution.